 Young Orazio left behind the olive groves and vineyards of Italy, coming to this country with his parents and six siblings at the age of 14.
 The Correale Family settled in East Boston where Orazio nourished his love of the earth and learned the art of crushing grapes and pressing olives.
 “Pa,” as he was affectionately called by his many grandchildren, loved the hours spent in his basement making wine and olive oil.
 “Pa” worked as a peddler for 50 years selling fruit out of the back of his truck, making the rounds of Boston’s Italian neighborhoods often with his young grandchildren in tow.
 He also operated a small neighborhood Italian market.

 Saverino, who was nick-named Sandy as a child, has enjoyed a distinguished career in food service as a chef and nationwide corporate dining accounts manager.
+He is also served in the Marine Corps.
 He is joined in this business by his wife Kathy, a career newspaper reporter and editor.

 Now residents of New Hampshire, Sandy and Kathy are pleased to continue the old-world traditions in food led by Sandy’s great-grandparents, and the market experience of his grandfather Orazio.